-The algorithm has been implemented in C and the user interface has been developed using Tcl/Tk.
+We have developed a prototype interactive system that implements the proposed geometricsimilarity approach.
+The system uses external storage for the shape base and the auxiliary data structures.
+The geometric-similarity algorithm has been implemented in C and the user interface has been developed using Tcl/Tk.
 We currently have a stable version running on a Sun Solaris platform.
-The software is easily portable to various platforms.
-The user is first presented with a workspace where she/he can draft a query sketch, which is subsequently presented first to our matching algorithm and in case of failure to the geometric hashing approach.
+The software is easily portable to other platforms as well.